Saadlkh/BostonHouse-ML/README.md

 3. **`Lasso`**: 0.678302118086267
 4. **`Ridge`**: 0.6720123566569238

+> Use R² to understand how much variance the model explains.
+> We use R² to understand how well the model captures the variation in the data.

 The smaller the MSE number, the better model, with range: 0 to 1 (1 = perfect fit, 0 = no explanation), which means that the **randomforestregressor** model is the best

-We use R² to understand how well the model captures the variation in the data.

 **It doesn’t tell you the actual size of errors.**

-So we cannot rely on it alone and we must follow more than one method to calculate accuracy.
+So we cannot rely on it alone and we must follow more than one method to calcu

 --------------------
 ### 2. MAE results